 Chelsea, which is located on the west side of Manhattan between 14th and 34th streets, is known the world over for its abundance of high-class art galleries as well as its sophisticated cultural and entertainment scene, stands at the crossroads of Midtown and Downtown Manhattan.
-All of this is reflected in the neighborhood’s architecture, an eclectic mix ranging from historic 19th-century brownstones and townhouses to ultra-contemporary, glass, high-rises.
+All of this is reflected in the neighborhood’s architecture, an eclectic mix ranging from its historic 19th-century brownstones and townhouses to Chelsea’s luxury apartment buildings and its ultra-contemporary, glass, high-rise condos.
 Chelsea is also home to the High Line, an elevated park in the western part of the neighborhood which opened in 2009, sparking new interest in the formerly industrial West Chelsea area and leading to a wave of new residential development.
-The neighborhood is a popular one due to its prime location in the heart of Manhattan, world-class nightlife, and it’s uncanny ability to combine classic New York City sophistication, posh, and ritz with a more subtle and laid-back downtown vibe.
+The neighborhood is a popular one due to its prime location in the heart of Manhattan, world-class nightlife, and its uncanny ability to combine classic New York City sophistication, posh, and ritz with a more subtle and laid-back downtown vibe.

 The East Village is a lively neighborhood, rich in culture and style, that has long been known for its amazing bars, trendy restaurants and vibrant entertainment scene, much of which centers around Saint Marks Place, the portion of 8th Street between 3rd Ave and Avenue A. St Marks Place has even been called the coolest street in the country by many journalists.
 The East Village is also home to one of the coolest parks in New York City, Tompkins Square Park, one of the cities best spots for people watching.
 The neighborhood gives off an energetic, unabashedly creative vibe that appeals to the many artists and bohemians who call the East Village home.
 The neighborhood is also popular with students and the under-30 crowd and is home to many student-housing complexes for nearby NYU.
 The East Village offers a fantastic mix of value, (mostly due to the fact that some parts of the neighborhood have limited subway access), and entertainment (thanks to its prime location in the heart of Manhattan and its hip residents and venues).

-Long known as one of the worlds financial hubs and as the home of Wall Street and the New York Stock Exchange the Financial District (also known as FiDi) is quickly becoming one of Manhattan’s most exciting up-and-coming residential neighborhoods.
-With a population that has almost trebled since 2000 (from 23,000 to 60,000) the neighborhood is quickly becoming a hotspot for New Yorkers looking for great deals on luxury apartments and a convenient commute (FiDi is one of the cities only neighborhoods to offer convenient access to both the east and west side of Manhattan.
+Long known as one of the world's financial hubs and as the home of Wall Street and the New York Stock Exchange the Financial District (also known as FiDi) is quickly becoming one of NYC's most exciting up-and-coming residential neighborhoods.
+With a population that has almost trebled since 2000 (from 23,000 to 60,000), the area is quickly becoming a hotspot for New Yorkers looking for great deals on luxury apartments and a convenient commute as FiDi is one of the city's only neighborhoods to offer convenient access to both the east and west side of Manhattan.
+Most of the new residents are millennials, helping make the Financial District one of the best Manhattan neighborhoods for young professionals, especially NYC transplants.
 This influx of people and residential development has led to numerous new shops and restaurants opening in the neighborhood, most notably the Oculus Mall, Fulton Center, and Brookfield Place in neighboring Battery Park City.

 Located in the heart of midtown Gramercy has long had a luxurious mystique about it.
 With its sophistication and grandeur, the neighborhood has attracted many famous residents over the years.
 Even the Roosevelt family called Gramercy home for much of the 20th century.
 This picture-perfect neighborhood is known for its stunning brownstones, townhouses, tree-lined streets, and its namesake park.
 Gramercy Park is the only private members-only park in Manhattan, one of only three private parks in the state, and requires a key for entrance.
 The neighborhood is home to many acclaimed restaurants and a lively bar scene that picks up during happy hour.
 With its central location offering easy access to the nightlife and shopping of Union Square and the Village as well as easy access to both the east and west sides of Manhattan, Gramercy offers a unique mix of exposure to the best New York City has to offer combined with unparalleled seclusion and tranquility which is ever so hard to come by in the city that never sleeps.